wim07101993/algorithms/sorting/selection-sort/README.md

 # Selection sort

-Selection sort uses two lists, a sorted and unsorted.
-It repeatedly searches for the next smallest number in the unsorted list and adds it to the sorted list.
-This algorithm is less performant than some other algorithms like insert-sorting but uses less write operations.
+Selection sort is an in place sorting algorithm.
+It iterates over the list and swaps the current item with the next smallest item.

 E.g.:
 ```